 Örreke also comes to corporate parties, team building events, birthday or community parties.
 We will organise a pop-up workshop at your place or what ever place you book.

 Why name Örreke

 Young birds love to sit on the perch, look down from above, observe and so gain the wisdom of life.
 People who visit our workshops are also like young birds at first, they collect new skills and knowledge.
 At small island called Saarema, where is my home, we used to watch birds all the time.
 Perch in Estonian is called Õrs.
-In Saanemaa we pronounce it litle bit different – Örs.
-And this is why our name is little bit Saaemaa like – ÖRREKE.
+In Saaremaa we pronounce it little bit different – Örs.
+And this is why our name is little bit Saaremaa like – ÖRREKE.

 is the founder and the chief executive officer of Örreke.
 Kadrin has an education of a craft-teacher and a school psychologist.
 Before founding Örreke, she worked as a head of human resources and a training manager.
 When she stayed home with her third child she had more time to make natural cosmetics at home.
 Together with her friends she made her first soaps and lip palms.
-From there, the idea of offering workshops to schools, kindergartens and companies, started.
+From there, the idea of offering workshops to schools, kindergartens, company events and for tourists, started.
 Kadrin runs workshops for children and adults in Estonian, Russian, Finnish and English.

 has a degree of craft-teacher from Tallinn University.
 In addition to being a teacher at Örreke, she is also working as a middle school teacher.
 Monika loves to make all the presents for her friends by herself.
 As a talented craftsman she inspires everybody who is around her.
-Monika runs workshops in Estonian and Russian.
+Monika bakes excellent pies and cakes.
+She usually prepares the snack table for the events.
+Monika is equally fluent in Estonian and Russian.